 Brave Not Perfect – Part II: Counteracting Perfectionism

-If you’re looking to shake off your fears and move forward in your career, I highly recommend Reshma Saujani’s latest book, Brave, Not Perfect.
-Saujani, who founded Girls Who Code in 2012, says that, for women to succeed in the business world, it’s about more than just leaning in or boosting self-confidence – she says it’s about finding courage.
+If you’re looking to shake off your fears and move forward in your career, I highly recommend Reshma Saujani’s book, Brave, Not Perfect.
+Saujani, who founded Girls Who Code, says that, for women to succeed in the business world, it’s about more than just leaning in or boosting self-confidence – she says it’s about finding courage.

 In last week’s post, I highlighted Saujani’s thesis that, from an early age, boys are taught to take risks and be brave, while girls are taught that perfection is what’s most important.
 It’s a sobering state of affairs for young girls and women that Saujani is on a mission to change.